Code-Institute-Submissions/bandwebsite/README.md

 •	Under GitHub Pages, selected relevant branch (master branch) and saved</p>
 <h2 id="credits">Credits</h2>
 <p>•	Ticket modal is Bootstrap and jQuery<br>
-•	Responsive embedded video help provided by <a href="https://themeskills.com/">https://themeskills.com/</a> - I needed to add in/change part of the code to ?start=20, for the video to start 20 seconds in.
-This was to cut out a big blank gap at the start of the video.<br>
 •	Carousel was made with the help of <a href="http://www.w3schools.com">www.w3schools.com</a>.<br>
 •	Mp3 players were made with the help of <a href="http://www.w3schools.com">www.w3schools.com</a>.</p>
 <h2 id="media">Media</h2>
-<p>•	Music mp3’s are from the material provided in the milestone project brief.<br>
+<p>•	Video and Music mp3’s are from the material provided in the milestone project brief.<br>
-•	Video shared from the official YouTube channel of The Monkees (WMG (on behalf of Rhino (Pure)); UBEM, SOLAR Music Rights Management, CMRRA, EMI Music Publishing, and 7 music rights societies.<br>
 •	Image content provided by:<br>
 o	Band page background photo is a still from the closing title sequence of the TV series ‘The Monkees’ [Credit: Columbia Pictures Television]<br>
-o	Band pictures from material provided in the milestone project brief.<br>
+o	Band pictures and video from material provided in the milestone project brief.<br>
 o	Tour page, Media page and Contact page background pictures and also the location pictures on Tour page are all ‘free to use images’ from google search.</p>
 <h2 id="disclaimer">Disclaimer</h2>
 <p>This is for educational purposes only.</p>